Dream Big With These 5 Room Addition Ideas for Small Homes

 Presley is a Seattle based writer covering interior design trends, home improvement, and market updates.
 She has lived in San Francisco, Los Angeles, Chicago, and Washington, D.C., giving her a unique perspective on the diversity of U.S. real estate.

 Within their limited dimensions, small rooms hold endless possibilities to level up your home.
-All you need is some inspiration and professional guidance to get started — both of which we’ve got you covered.
+All you need is some inspiration and professional guidance to get started.
 Ignite your passion for micro-design with these chic room addition ideas for small homes.

 1. Chic laundry room

-A recent survey by the National Association of Home Builders (NAHB) reveals that laundry rooms rank high among buyers’ most wanted amenities.
+A recent survey by the National Association of Home Builders (NAHB) reveals that laundry rooms rank first in buyers’ wish list of amenities.
 Whether you convert an existing space or stretch for a room addition, design your laundry with care to add cheer to this chore space.

 Maximize functionality: